qiray/vk_public_analyzer/README.md

 ## Credits

-This tool uses some apps and package.
+This tool uses some apps and packages.
 I'd like to thank:

 - Yandex Mystem - tool for lemmatizing Russian texts;
 - nltk - toolkit for processing natural languages;